sagemath/trac_to_gh/Issue 912.md

 # Issue 912: create a new spkg for numpy version 1.0.3.1 and TEST

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/912

 Original creator: was